gem/oq-engine/doc/effective-realizations.rst

 or more submodels could be completely filtered out and could produce zero effective realizations, so the reduction effect could be even stronger.
-Such a situation is covered by our tests and will be discussed in the next paragraph.
+Such a situation is covered by our tests and will be discussed later on.
 Notice that already in this case we reduced the computation from 1280 + 1280 + 640 = 3200 potential realizations to only 80 + 80 + 80 = 240 effective realizations.